pybsh/pybsh/README.en_US.md

 ## Welcome! 👋

-I'm a high school student working as a developer with various tech stacks.
+I'm a student working as a developer with various tech stacks.

 ### Skills 💻